zenml-io/zenml/docs/book/mlops_stacks/container_registries/custom.md

 ## Base Abstraction

-In the current version of ZenML, container registries have a rather simple base abstraction.
+In the current version of ZenML, container registries have a rather basic base abstraction.
 In essence, each container registry features a `uri` as an instance configuration and a non-abstract `prepare_image_push` method for validation.